Two of Leeds' most promising research leaders have earned national fellowships to advance their work aimed at tackling global challenges.

 Dr C. Scott Watson

-Dr C. Scott Watson from the School of Geography leads the project ‘Glacial Lake Observatory for Flood Hazards Impacted by Changing Climate’.
+Dr C. Scott Watson will lead the project ‘Glacial Lake Observatory for Flood Hazards Impacted by Changing Climate’ in the School of Geography.

 As glaciers disappear, thousands of glacial lakes are forming.
 Yet their location in high-altitude and logistically challenging environments means observations are sparse, including essential measurements of water storage and potential hazard.